magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/content-type-configuration.md

 # Content Type Configuration

 **Note:**
-*We are revising configuration, format may change.*
+*We are revising configuration, format will change.
+We will publish draft of new improved configuration soon to get feedback.*

 ## Navigation